navyjosh/Open-Gift-Exchange/README.md

-# 📝 Wishlist App
+# 📝 Open Gift Exchange

 A full-stack Free / Libre Open Source Gift Exchange Suite built with **Next.js 15 App Router**, **Prisma ORM**, **PostgreSQL Backend**, and **Tailwind CSS**.

 Users can:

  - Create and organize Gift Exchanges
  - Send invitation to join a Gift Exchange to an email address
  - Create and manage wishlists
  - Add, edit, and delete wishlist items (with name, link, price, and notes)
  - Use clean keyboard-first UX, including inline entry and context menus

 Future goals:
  - Add ability to claim an item on another's wishlist so that it won't be purchased by more than one individual